 Pumpkin has some serious health benefits and is super easy to add to your regular diet since canned pumpkin can be purchased year round!
 Unfortunately, our favorite pumpkin foods–cookies, pie, lattes, etc. don’t offer up as much benefit since they are usually accompanied by excessive added sugar.

 Looking for more nutritious meals?
-Be sure to check out our Three Bean Turkey Chili, Crock Pot Chicken Fajitas, Blackened Fish Tacos with Avocado Salsa and Lime Crema, Hamburg Soup, Lemon Grilled Chicken, Shepherd’s Pie, Garlic Broccoli Lo Mein, Polynesian Power Grain Bowl, Black Bean Quinoa Burgers, Almond Crusted Chicken, and Turkey Sloppy Joes.
+Be sure to check out our Simple Black Beans, One Pot Italian Sausage and Pasta Soup, Vegetarian Cheddar Cheese Grits with Black Beans and Avocado, Three Bean Turkey Chili, Crock Pot Chicken Fajitas, Hamburg Soup, Lemon Grilled Chicken, Shepherd’s Pie, Garlic Broccoli Lo Mein, Polynesian Power Grain Bowl, Black Bean Quinoa Burgers, Almond Crusted Chicken, and Turkey Sloppy Joes.

 - 2 tbsp olive oil